 Internships are unpaid.
 All interns receive a free student membership in the American Historical Association, the parent organization of the National History Center.

-If you are interested in applying please contact the Center’s assistant directer, Dr. Amanda Moniz, at firstname.lastname@example.org.
+If you are interested in applying please contact the Center’s assistant directer, Amanda Perry at email@example.com.
 Students with a focus on history are preferred (history majors or minors or history graduate students).
-The deadline to apply is rolling.

 Read about the experiences of some of our previous interns